 On Christmas Eve children leave out stockings for Santa Claus, as he is known in most countries, or Father Christmas as he is known in England.
 Remember that Santa/Father Christmas doesn’t actually visit in English-speaking countries.
 Instead parents and children leave out drinks and sweets for Santa and carrots for his reindeer.

 Although Finland is, of course, the true home of Santa, many people in English-speaking countries mistakenly believe that Santa is from Greenland or the North Pole.

 Christmas Day is marked by the exchange of presents and a feast of food and drink.
 In Australia and New Zealand lighter meals may be served in a beach setting, while in Britain, Ireland, America, Canada and many other countries a traditional meal consists of turkey, roast vegetables, sauces, and a fruit pudding known as a Christmas pudding which always contains a coin.
 Drinks may include mulled wine which is similar to glögi, or in the United States and Canada eggnog which is an egg and brandy mixture popular at Christmas.
 Food in English-speaking Caribbean countries can be very different where a Christmas favourite is ham and pineapple or a goat curry.

-In the United Kingdom many people watch the Queen’s Christmas speech traditionally given at 3 pm on Christmas Day.
+In the United Kingdom many people watch the Queen’s or nowadays the King´s Christmas speech traditionally given at 3 pm on Christmas Day.
 In other English-speaking countries there may also be a speech by the head of state.

 The 26th of December